 - In a small bowl, whisk the chicken broth, mustard, tahini and red pepper flakes together.
 Add mixture to the skillet and simmer 8-10 minutes until sauce thickens.

 - Return sausage and prosciutto to the skillet.
 Season to taste with salt and pepper.
-(Sauce can be made 1 day ahead.
-Cover and refrigerate.
-Bring sauce to a simmer before continuing.)

 - Mix pasta and reserved pasta liquid into the sauce.
 Add the green onions, sage, thyme, and parmesan cheese.
 Heat through for 5 minutes, stirring occasionally.